Link to Dr. Goldstein's complete CV >

 After more than 27 years in a multi-hospital community healthcare system and regional children's hospital in Jacksonville, Florida, I am delighted to have returned to academic medicine here at UCLA.
 I hope to be a key contact for obstetricians, maternal-fetal medicine physicians, pediatricians, and pediatric surgical specialists to facilitate interactions with UCLA's organ-focused pathology sub-specialists, and to be an advocate for children's pathology and laboratory services within UCLA Health.
 I am eager to collaborate with clinical colleagues in their research when pediatric and developmental pathology expertise may be helpful.

 In addition to my special interest in pediatric pathology, I continue to enjoy the diversity and challenges of some aspects of adult anatomic pathology.
 Throughout my career, I have been fortunate to have practiced both general adult and pediatric pathology, as well as laboratory and transfusion medicine.
 Among my pediatric pathology colleagues, I have sometimes described myself as being a “partially differentiated” pediatric and perinatal pathologist.
-At UCLA, I will rotate for general frozen section coverage and on the GI and Breast Services at Ronald Reagan, and also provide coverage at Santa Monica Medical Center.
+At UCLA, I am serving as interim chief of the Head and Neck Pathology Service, and rotate for general frozen section coverage and on the GI and Breast Services at Ronald Reagan.
+I also provide coverage at Santa Monica Medical Center.